fission/blog.fission.io/content/posts/websocket-sample.md

 It is this piece of code that will broadcast a message to all connected clients.
 - Next, we will create an [HTTP trigger][4] for the above created function.
 - We then update our chat application to connect over the route, we just created.
-- Start the HTTP server to serve the chat application and open two instances of the application in separate browser windows.
+- We will also create a function to host the this chat application.
 - As you send a message from one chat window, the function will be triggered and the message will be broadcasted to all connected clients.

 We will cover two approaches using which you can test this setup.